-This newly released Hubble image of the weeks shows spiral galaxy NGC 5559, which is located roughly 220 million light-years away.
+This newly released Hubble image of the weeks shows spiral galaxy NGC 5559, which is located about 220 million light-years away from Earth.

 NGC 5559 was discovered by astronomer William Herschel in 1785 and lies approximately 220 million light-years away in the northern constellation of Boötes (the herdsman).

 In 2001, a calcium-rich supernova called 2001co was observed in NGC 5559.
 Calcium-rich supernovae (Ca-rich SNe) are described as “fast-and-faint”, as they’re less luminous than other types of supernovae and also evolve more rapidly, to reveal spectra dominated by strong calcium lines.
 2001co occurred within the disc of NGC 5559 near star-forming regions, but Ca-rich SNe are often observed at large distances from the nearest galaxy, raising curious questions about their progenitors.